-Data Lake Analytics (DLA) is a serverless cloud native interactive search and analytics service.
-It allows you to use the SQL and Spark engines to analyze data from a variety of data sources.
-Quick Start helps you understand the basic procedure of using DLA and provides guidance for you to activate DLA, build a data lake, and use the SQL and Spark engines to analyze and compute data.
+Data Lake Analytics (DLA) is a serverless cloud-native interactive search and analytics service.
+It allows you to use the Presto and Spark engines to analyze data from a variety of data sources.
+Quick Start helps you understand the basic procedure of using DLA and provides guidance for you to activate DLA, build a data lake, and use the Presto and Spark engines to analyze and compute data.

 - Activate DLA.